TykTechnologies/tyk-docs-hugo/tyk-docs/content/migration-to-tyk.md

 {{< note success >}}
 **Note**

-`--space` flag must be added to the command if the app is being created in a private space, see more details in the [section on Heroku private spaces](#private-spaces).
+`--space` flag must be added to the command if the app is being created in a private space, see more details in the section on Heroku private spaces (below).
 {{< /note >}}

 Provision a Redis add-on (we'll use a `hobby-dev` plan for demonstration purposes but that's not suitable for production), replacing the app name with your own: